quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 packets.
 Server-generated connection IDs create a potential need for out-of-band communication to support QUIC.

-QUIC allows servers (or load balancers) to designate encode useful routing information for load balancers in connection IDs.
+QUIC allows servers (or load balancers) to encode useful routing information for load balancers in connection IDs.
 It also encourages servers, in packets protected by cryptography, to provide additional connection IDs to the client.
 This allows clients that know they are going to change IP address